Lady J: Plot

 Madame de La Pommeraye, a young and pretty widow who boasts that she has never been in love, ends up yielding to the advances of the Marquis des Arcis, a well-known libertine, who is diligently and obsessively courting her.
 When after two years the Marquis begins to neglect Madame de La Pommeraye, she suggests to him that their feeling for each other has faded.
 He, instead of denying this, agrees wholeheartedly.
 Deeply hurt by his rejection, she plots revenge.

 She knows of an unfortunate noblewoman and her illegitimate daughter, Mademoiselle de Joncquières, who survive by entertaining men in a nightclub.
 Moving them into an apartment, she asks them to dress in black like devout Catholics and walk in the park.
 There she introduces them to the Marquis, who is struck on the spot by the beauty of the girl.
 Madame de La Pommeraye claims not to know where they live, so he hires detectives and lays siege to the girl.
 On instructions from Madame de La Pommeraye, she refuses all offers short of marriage.

 On the wedding night, the Marquis says he will not take her virginity until she feels ready.
 The next morning, Madame de La Pommeraye calls to take the bridal pair for a drive.
 Stopping outside the club, she tells the Marquis that this is where his wife and mother-in-law used to work.
 In fury and disgust, the Marquis rejects his wife and goes home.
 There he finds her, saved from the river into which she had thrown herself.
-The next morning, when she has recovered, he tells her the marriage is over and she is free to go off with whoever she wants.
+The next morning, when she has recovered, he tells her the marriage is over and she is free to go off with whomever she wants.

 She asks him to forget the past life into which misfortune had led her and to forgive her part in the cruel trick which Madame de La Pommeraye had played.
 Her honesty touches his heart, and they are reconciled.
 Madame de La Pommeraye's friend dares not tell her that the two are now a happy couple.